José Vega Santana: Remi the clown

 In 1983, Vega and the group received an offer from local T.V. producer Tommy Muñiz to work in "Channel 7".
 The channel gave them their own children's show.
 During this time they also recorded an album with songs composed by Vega.
 They have the distinction of being the first "cultural clowns" to create new children's songs in Puerto Rico.

 During the time that Vega wasn't acting in his clown character, he sang and composed songs for the group Haciendo Punto en Otro Son.
 Vega composed "Mi Son", a song that summarized the band's journey from the first album until the last studio album Llegaremos.
 He participated in the group until the live album, Punto Final (1986).
 He also did a solo of one of his compositions called "Personajes".

 In 1985, Vega developed a new concept in children's television, which he called Chiquimundo, and whose main objective was to educate children.
+The show was given the approval, and he served as its main scriptwriter.
+It was there that the character of Remi first appeared in television, named after the musical cues do-re-mi which were shortened following the suggestion of Muñiz.
+A variety show aimed at a younger audience and hosting a number of special guests, the segment was able to compete with a number of established children's shows such as Titi Chagua y Tío Novel and Pacheco.
 This show was also transmitted on "Channel 7" and was produced by Rafo Muñiz (Tommy's son).
 "Remi" was joined by the clowns "Colorina" and "Cascabel".
 The show was an instant hit with the children and their parents in Puerto Rico.
+With a loose concept Los siete del Siete would take over the prime time slot Thursdays, and be hosted by a number of local talents including Agrelot, Morales, Olivo, Avellanet, Jovet, Logroño and Vega himself.

 In 1986, the three clowns recorded an album for children which became a local hit.
 Vega joined forces with the musician Pedro Rivera Toledo and produced the theater production of El Soldadito de Plomo (The Little Lead Soldier) in which Vega played the leading role.